Tuesday, April 17, 2018

 in the trials of life and in death,

-• The Discourse of the Bread of Life is not a text to be discussed and dissected, but rather it should be meditated and pondered.
+• The discourse of the Bread of Life is not a text to be discussed and dissected, but rather it should be meditated on and pondered.
 This is why, even if it is not fully understood, we should not be concerned.
 This text of the Bread of Life demands a whole life to meditate on it and deepen it.
-Such a text, people have to read it, meditate it, pray it, think about it, read it again, repeat it and ponder it, as one does with a good sweet in the mouth.
+People have to read it, meditate it, pray it, think about it, read it again, repeat it and ponder it, as one does with a good sweet in the mouth.
 We turn it and turn it in the mouth until it is finished.
-The one, who reads the Fourth Gospel superficially, may have the impression that John always repeats the same thing.
+The one who reads the fourth Gospel superficially may have the impression that John always repeats the same thing.
 Reading it more attentively, one becomes aware that it is not a question of repetition.
 The author of the fourth Gospel has his own way of repeating the same theme, but always at a higher and more profound level.
 It seems to be like a winding staircase.
-By turning one reaches the same place, but always at a higher level or a more profound one.
+By turning, one reaches the same place, but always at a higher level or a more profound one.

-• John 6, 30-33: What sign will you yourself do, the sign which will make us believe in you?
+• John 6:30-33: What sign will you yourself do, the sign which will make us believe in you?
 People had asked: What should we do to carry out the work of God?
-Jesus responds: “The work of God is to believe in the one who has sent”, that is to believe in Jesus.
-This is why people formulate the new question: “Which sign do you do so that we can see and can believe?
+Jesus responds: “The work of God is to believe in the one who was sent”, that is to believe in Jesus.
+This is why people formulate a new question: “Which sign do you do so that we can see and can believe?
 Which work do you do?”
 This means that they did not understand the multiplication of the loaves as a sign from God to legitimize Jesus before the people, as the one sent by God!
 They continue to argue: In the past our fathers ate the manna which Moses gave them!
-They called it “bread from Heaven” (Ws 16, 20), that is, “bread of God”.
+They called it “bread from Heaven” (Ws 16:20), that is, “bread of God”.
 Moses continues to be the great leader in whom to believe.
-If Jesus wants the people to believe in him, he should work a greater sign than Moses.
+If Jesus wants the people to believe in Him, He should work a greater sign than Moses.
 “What work do you do?”

 • Jesus responds that the bread given by Moses was not the true bread from heaven.
-Coming from on high, yes, but it was not the bread of God, because it did not guarantee life to any one.
-All of them died in the desert (Jn 6, 49).
+Coming from on high, yes, but it was not the bread of God, because it did not guarantee life to anyone.
+All of them died in the desert (Jn 6:49).
 The true bread of heaven, the bread of God, is the one which conquers death and gives life!
 It is the one which descends from Heaven and gives life to the world.
-It is Jesus himself!
+It is Jesus Himself!
 Jesus tries to help the people to liberate themselves from the way of thinking of the past.
-For him, fidelity to the past does not mean to close up oneself in the ancient things and not accept renewal.
-Fidelity to the past means to accept the novelty which comes as the fruit of the seed which was planted in the past.
+For Him, fidelity to the past does not mean to close up oneself in the ancient things and not accept renewal.
+Fidelity to the past means to accept the newness which comes as the fruit of the seed which was planted in the past.